D-REX: Dialogue Relation Extraction with Explanations: Limitations and Future Work

 \section{Limitations and Future Work}

+Firstly, this study focuses on learning explanations as well as relations in dialogue and DialogRE is the only currently available dataset with annotations for both tasks.
+A limitation of this study is the small scale at which we were able to test the methods.
+A future direction would be to learn explanations on a different RE dataset and use the pre-trained model in \drex, however it would be non-trivial for a model to transfer explanations learned on a wildly different domain.
+Additionally, it is theoretically possible to train \drex\;with no labeled triggers at all, however, we were unsuccessful and in Section \ref{negative_results} we discuss these and additional negative results.

-This study focuses on relations and entities found in multi-party conversations, and while there are some similarities between the dialogue domain, medical literature, and wikipedia (e.g., multi-entity, multi-relation), it is not clear whether the methods presented in this paper can transfer well to other such domains.
-We plan to investigate how well the proposed methods transfer to relations and entities in other domains such as news and web text \cite{zhang-etal-2017-position} and for other types of semantic relations as in \cite{hendrickx-etal-2010-semeval} or \cite{DBLP:journals/corr/abs-1906-06127}.
+This study focuses on relations and entities found in multi-party conversations, and while there are similarities between the dialogue domain, medical literature, and wikipedia (e.g., multi-entity, multi-relation), it is not clear whether the methods from this paper can transfer to other such domains.
+We plan to investigate how well the proposed methods transfer to relations and entities in other domains such as news and web text \cite{zhang-etal-2017-position} and for other types of semantic relations as in \citet{hendrickx-etal-2010-semeval} or \citet{yao2019docred}.

 We acknowledge that this study is English-focused, and it is not clear that these methods can transfer to languages in other families such as afro-asiatic or sino-tibetan.
 Additionally, we think that it would be very interesting to see how these methods perform on languages with very different linguistic features; for example, languages with inflection such as Finnish.
 We leave non-English and multilingual variations of these methods to future work.